drathaismaltempi/drathaismaltempi.github.io/README.md

 ## Authentication

-The `/triage` endpoint expects an `X-API-Key` header when the `TRIAGE_API_TOKEN` environment variable is configured.
+The `/triage` and `/pre-atendimento` endpoints expect an `X-API-Key` header when the `TRIAGE_API_TOKEN` environment variable is configured.
 Calls without the header (or with an incorrect token) are rejected with a `401 Unauthorized` response.

 ```
 X-API-Key: ${TRIAGE_API_TOKEN}